From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins. Here is the final result from Part 1.

 Navigate to Templates>Theme Builder>New Shop page (which is the shop template we built in Part 1).
 Then click on “Edit with Elementor“.

-At elementor panel, click on Burger icon where locates in front of elementor panel title.
-After that, you will see Site Settings menu as shown below.
+At the Elementor panel, click on the Burger icon located in front of the Elementor panel title.
+After that, you will see the Site Settings menu as shown below.

-Click on Site Settings then we will see Design System, Theme Style and Settings sections.
-We will set our colors and fonts in Theme Style section.
+Click on Site Settings then we will see the Design System, Theme Style, and Settings sections.
+We will set our colors and fonts in the Theme Style section.

 Design System (short explanation)

-Global colors and Global fonts, These global settings are using across the site.
-They are set on top of theme style.
+Global colors and Global fonts, These global settings are used across the site.
+They are set on top of the theme style.

-Web designers can rename the default colors and fonts label for users.
+Web designers can rename the default colors and font labels for users.
 For example, rename “Primary” to “Text Link”.
 Also, web designers can create new colors and fonts as well.

 So design system is useful when you want to control the colors and fonts constantly across the site when the content editor adds or edits the content via Elementor.